jndiogo/sibila/docs/getting-started.md

 ## Using local models in llama.cpp

 Sibila can use llama.cpp (via the llamacpp-python package) to load models from local GGUF format files.
-Since model files are quite big, they are usually quantized so that each parameter occupies less than a byte.
+Since LLM model files are quite big, they are usually quantized so that each parameter occupies less than a byte.

-See the Setup local models example to learn how where to find these models and how to use them in Sibilia, then return here to run the following script:
+See the [Setup local models example](https://github.com/jndiogo/sibila/tree/main/examples/setup_local_models) to learn how where to find these models and how to use them in Sibila, then return here to run the following script:

 ``` py
 from sibila import LlamaCppModel, GenConf